FanisGl/CNN_Machine_Learning/README.md

 This tells us that indeed, the maximum value that a picture can take for any given variable/value within an array is 255, and therefore has the range of [0-255].

+With that logic we proceed to scale the model on all it's dimensions by 255.

 ```python
 x_train = x_train/255